Alexey Chepa: Controversies

+During his campaign for the State Duma, Alexey Chepa denied allegations of involvement in arms trading.

+In 2020, he stated that Russia does not acknowledge responsibility for the massacre of Polish citizens in Katyn massacre, despite Russia having officially recognized responsibility in 2010.

 Sanctions

 He was sanctioned by Canada under the Special Economic Measures Act (S.C.
 1992, c.
 17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the British government in 2022 in relation to the Russo-Ukrainian War.